Day One on the Camino Inglés, La Coruña Arm ~ La Coruña to Sergude, 19.63 Km (12.2 Miles)

 Walk about 60 meters to another roundabout and you will see a blue stairway down to the park below.
 You can take this or stay high on the road, turning right to continue walking in a southeasterly direction following the signs.

-There is a beautiful pathway below, the Paseo da Ria do Burgo, that you will join, whether or not you have taken the high road or the low stairs.
-The next photos are of this beautiful paseo along the river, for a not quite 2.0 kilometers.
+The next photos are of this beautiful paseo along the river, for about 1.22 kilometers.
 There are toilets, benches, gazebos, all types of places to relieve yourself in more ways than one!
-We took a break, about 1/2 into the day, at 11 km or so.
+We took a break, at about 9.0 kilometers into the day, or so.

-The Paseo da Ria do Burgo Ahead on day one of the La Coruña Arm of the Camino InglésThe Paseo da Ria do Burgo Ahead
+The Paseo da Ria do Burgo Ahead on day one of the La Coruña Arm of the Camino InglésThe Paseo da Ria do Burgo Ahead - Where the Alternative Route Joins the Official

 Join the Paseo da Ria do Burgo on day one of the La Coruña Arm of the Camino InglésJoin the Paseo da Ria do Burgo